-There’s a lot of nonsense in those results too.
-Dodgy herbal pills.
+- A lot of the advice out there isn’t helpful.
+Clickbait and misinformation.
+Pointless herbal supplements.
 Trojan 3000 cream.
 Jock Cockmaster’s Ultimate Guide to Banging Her All Night Tonight.
-Colour me cynical.
+Call me cynical.

-- To provide clear guidance on sexual confidence, relationship risks and keeping this whole thing in perspective.
+- To provide clear guidance on building your sexual confidence.

-- To support men and their partners in overcoming difficulties and embracing their sexual selves.
+- To support men and their partners in fully embracing their sexual selves.

 Who is behind the project?

-I’m Jason Dean, a psychotherapist and writer from the UK.
-Drawing upon elements of sexological understanding and behavioural therapy, I’m developing a holistic approach to overcoming premature ejaculation.
+I’m Jason Dean, a psychotherapist working in the UK.
+Drawing upon sexological understanding and Human Givens therapy, I take a holistic approach to overcoming premature ejaculation.
 Any questions or comments are welcome.

 The opinions expressed on this site are strictly my own.
 There are no affiliate links, paid product reviews or paid links.
 There are badly-drawn illustrations.